dell/terraform-provider-powermax/docs/resources/host.md

 page_title: "powermax_host Resource - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Resource to manage hosts in PowerMax array.
-Updates are supported for the following parameters: 'name', 'initiators', 'host_flags'.
+Updates are supported for the following parameters: name, initiators, host_flags.
 ---

 # powermax_host (Resource)

 Resource to manage hosts in PowerMax array.
-Updates are supported for the following parameters: 'name', 'initiators', 'host_flags'.
+Updates are supported for the following parameters: `name`, `initiators`, `host_flags`.

 ## Example Usage